vmware-tanzu/community-edition/docs/site/content/docs/architecture.md

 > to.](https://github.com/adrg/xdg#xdg-base-directory)

 Tanzu Community Edition ships with the `tanzu` CLI and a select set of plugins.
-Some plugins may live in the vmware-tanzu/community-edition repository while others live in vmware-tanzu/tanzu-framework.
+Some plugins may live in the [vmware-tanzu/community-edition](https://github.com/vmware-tanzu/community-edition) repository while others live in [vmware-tanzu/tanzu-framework](https://github.com/vmware-tanzu/tanzu-framework/).
 Plugins that live in vmware-tanzu/tanzu-framework may be used in multiple Tanzu Editions.
 Plugins that live in vmware-tanzu/community-edition are used exclusively in Tanzu Community Edition.
-Plugins in vmware-tanzu/community-edition may be promoted (moved) to vmware-taznu/tanzu-framework.
-This move would not impact users of Tanzu Community Edition; it would only impact contributors to the plugin.
+Plugins in vmware-tanzu/community-edition may be promoted
+(moved) to vmware-tanznu/tanzu-framework.
+This move does not impact users of Tanzu Community Edition; it only impacts contributors to the plugin.
 Additionally, plugins may live in repositories outside of vmware-tanzu/community-edition and vmware-tanzu/tanzu-framework.

+## Tanzu Clusters

+There are two different types of clusters that can be deployed using the `tanzu cluster` command(s):

-## Managed Clusters
+### Managed Clusters

-Clusters that are deployed and managed using `tanzu cluster` command(s) are known as managed clusters.
-These clusters are deployed and managed by a Tanzu management cluster (originally deployed using `tanzu management-cluster`.
+Managed clusters are deployed and managed by a Tanzu management cluster (originally deployed using `tanzu management-cluster`.
 This is the primary deployment model for clusters in the Tanzu ecosystem and is recommended for production scenarios.
 To bootstrap managed clusters, you first need a management cluster.
 This is done using the `tanzu management-cluster create` command.
 When running this command, a bootstrap cluster is created locally and is used to then create the management cluster.
 The following diagram shows this flow.

 ![Bootstrap cluster create](../../img/bootstrap-cluster-create.png)